Survey Promo

 Marriage enrichment retreat touches on social media, other issues that threaten Filipino family

-Couples for Christ (CFC) Marriage Enrichment Retreat Group photo after the Mass on September 29, 2024.
+A group photo of the Couples for Christ (CFC) Marriage Enrichment Retreat participants, taken after the Mass on September 29, 2024

 One of the key topics discussed at the recent Couples for Christ (CFC) Marriage Enrichment Retreat (MER), held at Bale Maragul Resort in Mexico, Arayat, Pampanga, was the influence of social media on family life.